ernesto-xload/phukdlib_leonardo/README.md

 - Uncompress zip file in Arduino/libraries/ directory

 # TO DO
-- Keyboard layout support (on working progress)
+- Keyboard layout support (now only EN_US is supported, on working progress)
 - Documentation (some day...)